idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 #### Drupal Check

-Install [drupal-check](https://github.com/mglaman/drupal-check), which will give you the ability to run checks on custom modules/code to ensure you are not using any depreciated D8 functions that will be removed in D9/etc.
+Install [drupal-check](https://github.com/mglaman/drupal-check), which will give you the ability to run checks on custom modules/code to ensure you are not using any depreciated D8 functions that will be removed/etc. This static analysis tool will check for correctness (e.g. using a class that doesn't exist), deprecation errors, and more.

-- Install globally via composer.
+- Install locally in lando via composer. `lando composer require mglaman/drupal-check --dev`
-- Ensure the path or an alias is .bash_profile, ie `export PATH="$HOME/.composer/vendor/bin:$PATH"`
-- Then run via `drupal-check PATH/TO/YOUR/CUSTOM/CODE`.
-Just so you know, you may need to run this from outside a lando or other folders in order for the paths to not get wonky.
+- Then run via `lando php vendor/bin/drupal-check PATH/TO/YOUR/CUSTOM/CODE`.

+##### Examples

+- `lando php vendor/bin/drupal-check -d web/modules/custom/umd_terp_base` Check for depreciations in custom module
+- `lando php vendor/bin/drupal-check -d web/themes/custom/umd_terp` Check for depreciations in custom theme

 #### ESLint